M2 to GDP Ratio: US Money Supply as Share of GDP Quarterly Since 1959

 https://eco3min.fr/dataset/m2-gdp-ratio.csv

-This URL returns the complete dataset in CSV format.
-It can be used directly in pandas, R, curl, or any data tool.
+This URL returns the pre-computed composite in CSV format.
+Use directly in pandas, R, curl, or any data tool — no need to align M2SL and GDP frequencies manually.

 Using the Dataset in Python